AkashPrakash1111/simplewebserver/README.md

 ## RESULT:
-The program for implementing simple webserver is executed successfully.
+The program for implementing simple webserver is executed successfully